snmptt/snmptt/snmptt/docs/snmptt.md

 3. Copy **snmptthandler-embedded** to /usr/sbin/.
 It does not need to be executable as it is called directly by snmptrapd.

         cp snmptthandler-embedded /usr/sbin/
+        chmod +x /usr/sbin/snmptthandler-embedded

+4. Manually start **snmptthandler-embedded** to make sure there are no missing Perl modules:

+        /usr/sbin/snmptthandler-embedded

+    Missing Perl module example:

+        Can't locate Time/HiRes.pm in @INC (you may need to install the Time::HiRes module) (@INC contains: /usr/local/lib64/perl5 /usr/local/share/perl5 /usr/lib64/perl5/vendor_perl /usr/share/perl5/vendor_perl /usr/lib64/perl5 /usr/share/perl5) at /usr/sbin/snmptthandler-embedded line 42.
+        BEGIN failed--compilation aborted at /usr/sbin/snmptthandler-embedded line 42.

+    No missing Perl modules example.
+Errors below can be ignored:

+        Bareword "NETSNMPTRAPD_HANDLER_OK" not allowed while "strict subs" in use at /usr/sbin/snmptthandler-embedded line 264.
+        Execution of /usr/sbin/snmptthandler-embedded aborted due to compilation errors.

 7. Configure snmptrapd and install the service:

-    Modify (or create) the Net-SNMP snmptrapd.conf file by adding the following line:
+    Modify (or create) the Net-SNMP snmptrapd.conf file by adding the lines below.
+Note: You can locate the **snmptrapd.conf** file by running **snmpconf -i**.

         disableAuthorization yes
         perl do "/usr/sbin/snmptthandler-embedded"

-    Note:  You can locate the **snmptrapd.conf** file by running:

-        snmpconf -i

-10. Permanently change snmptrapd to use the -On option by modifying the startup script:
+10. Permanently change snmptrapd to use the **-On** option by modifying the startup script:

     1. Systemd:

-        Edit the unit file and add the -On option:
+        Edit the unit file and add the **-On** option:

             systemctl edit --full snmptrapd.service